Be kind to each other... And yes wait for me: Irrfan Khan’s last message to fans

 "But what is the choice apart from being positive in tough situations.
 We have made this film with the same positivity.
 And I hope this film will teach you, make you laugh, make you cry and then make you laugh again.
 Enjoy the trailer and be kind to each other…And yes wait for me,” he said.

-"Angrezi Medium" hit the theatres in few parts of the country on March 13 and was later released digitally
+"Angrezi Medium" hit the theatres in few parts of the country on March 13 and was later released digitally.